A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: Introduction

 The plan of our paper is as follows.
-The next section describes our model in all its aspects while the following one concentrates on the origin of the $\Z_2$ symmetry.
-We then look at the phenomenology of a particular realisation of our model, dictated by simplicity and with interesting collider features, wherein we invoke a top-quark portal and eliminate any mixing between SM and dark Higgs bosons.
+In section~\ref{sec:Z2SUD} we give a detailed description of the class of models we propose.
+In the following section~\ref{sec:theory} we further discuss the possibility of gauging the $U(1)$ global symmetry of the model which would provide a natural symmetry behind the stability of DM.
+In section~\ref{sec:onlyTnoHHD} we discuss the case of a particular realisation of our model, in connection with new interesting collider features.
+In this scenario we invoke a top-quark portal and eliminate any mixing between SM and dark Higgs bosons.
+We discuss various aspects of phenomenological implications of this specific top-portal scenario (a selection of such results is presented in Ref. \cite{Belyaev:2022zjx}).
+Finally, in section~\ref{sec:conclusion} we summarise our findings on the new FPVDM framework and our particular realisation of it.